sjp38/hackermail/USAGE.md

 interactive writing of the content.
 Once the user finishes writing it and close the editor, the command will show the content of the written reply mail and ask it is ok to send the mail.
 If the user answers the mail is correct and ok to send, `reply` sub-command will send it.
-If the user answers to not send the mail, `reply` sub-command will further ask if the user want to delete the draft or save it for further edit.

 For example,